 Find clusters of damaged strawberry plants and look at the center to find the cutworm.
 Thoroughly prune second-year planting so that overwintering larvae die off.

-2. Flower thrips (Frankliniella)
+2. Flower Thrips (Frankliniella)

 When flower thrips suck too much sap from a strawberry plant, the fruit turns bronze.
 The population has to be very high for that to happen.
 Use acetamiprid, spinosad, or spinetorad, but not when bees are visiting.
-If you must use the latter two, use it in the evening so it dries out and doesn’t harm bees.
+If you must use the latter two, use them in the evening so it dries out and doesn’t harm bees.

 Uproot nearby weeds to control the flower thrips population.
 Avoid using too much nitrogen fertilizer, since it may attract flower thrips.
 Use row covers or reflective mulch to confuse flower thrips.
 Irrigate well to reduce plant stress and damage that attract thrips.